jbc-cp/csc202-assignments/projects/3/ass3a.md

 ### Count Occurrences: cnt_freq(str)

-* Implement a function called cnt_freq(str) that accepts a string and returns a numpy array that indicates the number of occurrences of each character in the string.
-Use a numpy array data structure of size 256 for counting the occurrences of characters.
+* Implement a function called cnt_freq(str) that accepts a string and returns an array that indicates the number of occurrences of each character in the string.
+Use an array data structure of size 256 for counting the occurrences of characters.
 This will provide efficient access to a given position in the list.
 You can use the Python `ord` function to map characters (or, more precisely, strings of length one) to